With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreBellevue Cboc is a mental health facility in Bellevue, KY, located at 103 Landmark Drive, 41073 zip code area.
-Bellevue Cboc provides outpatient treatment and telemedicine/telehealth.
-Bellevue Cboc provides psychotropic medication, group therapy and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
+Bellevue Cboc provides telemedicine/telehealth and outpatient treatment.
+Bellevue Cboc provides trauma therapy, group therapy and cognitive behavioral therapy to seniors 65 or older, young adults and adults.
 Bellevue Cboc also supports people with PTSD and veterans.
-Additional services offered by Bellevue Cboc consist of suicide prevention services, chronic disease/illness management and diet and exercise counseling.
+Additional services offered by Bellevue Cboc consist of suicide prevention services, diet and exercise counseling and chronic disease/illness management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.